scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

   - protection measures for keys (e.g. use of HSMs)
   - actions in case of compromise or regulations breach

-This document may also describe a TRC Signing Ceremony, such as that described in [](#initial-ceremony).
+[](#initial-ceremony) describes a typical TRC Signing Ceremony, but further processes are out-of-scope.

 # Security Considerations